 Southern States University was first established over 30 years ago in Orange County, California and in 2005 was acquired by an education-focused corporation, which immediately re-directed the University and its programs to better reflect the needs of the global business community.
 Since January 2006, SSU has grown from less than 10 students in one location to close to 300 students studying in Degree and Certificate Programs at three campuses: in San Diego and Irvine, California and in Las Vegas, Nevada.
-The quality, depth and breadth of our faculty, students and staff have been steadily improving quarter-by-quarter, year-by-year, as evidenced by SSU achieving national accreditation in August 2010, by the Accrediting Council of Independent Colleges and Schools (ACICS).
+The quality, depth and breadth of our programs have been steadily improving year-by-year, as evidenced by SSU achieving national accreditation in August 2010, by the Accrediting Council of Independent Colleges and Schools (ACICS).
 In December 2017, SSU achieved eligibility status towards regional accreditation with the WASC Senior College and University Commission.

 Our mission is to educate the leaders of tomorrow, while preparing you to develop and achieve your personal and professional goals.
-Our Degree and Certificate Programs have been designed to train you to succeed in the world of business, information technology, and film studies, and to develop tomorrow's industry leaders.
+Our Degree and Certificate Programs have been designed to train you to succeed in the world of business and information technology, and to develop tomorrow's industry leaders.